 Personal Injury Attorney in Los Angeles

 To hold law enforcement to high standards, we have to keep their actions in check.
-Yarian & Associates, APC understands how frustrating and confusing it is to be injured by the men and women who are hired to protect us.
-As your legal counsel, Yarian & Associates, APC will put up a fight against the officer, who caused your pain and suffering and ensure they are held accountable.
+Yarian Accident & Injury Lawyers, APC understands how frustrating and confusing it is to be injured by the men and women who are hired to protect us.
+As your legal counsel, Yarian Accident & Injury Lawyers, APC will put up a fight against the officer, who caused your pain and suffering and ensure they are held accountable.

 Call (844) 291-1911 to schedule a consultation.
 Levik Yarian can discuss your situation and build a case around it.
-Yarian & Associates, APC represent clients in areas such as Los Angeles County and Tulare County.
+Yarian Accident & Injury Lawyers, APC represent clients in areas such as Los Angeles County and Tulare County.

 Overview of Police Misconduct

 - Suing California Police for Misconduct

 - Are Wrongful Death Claims Heard in State or Federal Court?

 When pursuing a police misconduct case, a notice of claim must be filed with the police department within six months of the incident to preserve your right to sue.
 This claim does not mean you have filed a lawsuit.
 Instead, it notifies the government you plan to file suit shortly.
 You have six months from the date of the notice and one year from the date of your injuries to submit a lawsuit against the police department.
 The sooner you act, the better.

 If you have been arrested and are awaiting your first court date, prosecutors may decide to charge you with a crime.
 If this happens, your best course of action is to go through criminal proceedings before filing a civil lawsuit.
 Otherwise, you will need as much evidence regarding the incident as possible.
 Write down everything you remember about the event.
 You should also contact any witness and document their testimonies.